-- Chapter 17, "Managing the Persistent Event Store" - "Storing Events in the Persistent Event Store" in the Oracle Complex Event Processing Developer's Guide for Eclipse
+- Chapter 17, "Managing the Persistent Event Store" - "Storing Events in the Persistent Event Store" in the Oracle Fusion Middleware Developer's Guide for Oracle Complex Event Processing for Eclipse

 9.8 Multi-Server Domain Management

 An Oracle CEP multi-server domain (or cluster) is a set of two or more servers logically connected for the purposes of management, and physically connected using a shared User Datagram Protocol (UDP) multicast address and port.
 All servers in an Oracle CEP multi-server domain are aware of all other servers in the domain and any one server can be used as an access point for making changes to the deployments in the domain.